amplication/docs/docs/how-to/custom-actions.md

 ## How To Enable Custom Actions For An Entity

 To utilize Custom Actions for an entity, begin by accessing the new **Modules** tab in your Amplication dashboard.
-Here, each entity is associated with a _Module_, allowing you to perform _Module Actions_, operations on these entities with or without API endpoints.
+Here, each entity is associated with a _Module_, allowing you to enable or disable each of the APIs associated with this Module (or all of the APIs related to this Module at once).

 1. Navigate to the **Modules** tab.
 2. Select the **Entity** for which you wish to enable Custom Actions.